evapeters2/Retirement-Simulator/README.md

 ### Projection

-A year-by-year projection illustrates how the retirement account balance evolves throughout accumulation and retirement.
+A single projection illustrates a potential retirement account balance based on one simulated result.

 ![Projection](Images/projection.png)